Registration with the police for EU/EEA Citizens

 Make sure that the documents are valid for your complete stay, and that they are legible.
 If the copies are not legible or valid for the entire duration of your stay, the police will reject your application.

 Where do I hand in the documents?

 You will need to show up physically to hand in your documents.
 Where you are supposed to hand them in, depends on where you live.
-Book an appointment with the Service Center for Foreign Workers’ or Nedre Romerike Police Foreign Section if you live in Åråsen and Kjeller through the application portal and hand in the documents to them.
+Book an appointment with the Service Center for Foreign Workers’ in Oslo or Nedre Romerike Police Foreign Section if you live in Åråsen and Kjeller through the application portal and hand in the documents to them.
 Otherwise, please follow the instructions from the police if the procedure changes.

 After the registration is complete